Ismar Elbogen: Academic career

 Elbogen served as a lecturer on Biblical exegesis and Jewish history at the Collegio Rabbinico Italiano in Florence.
 In 1902 he became privat-docent at the Lehranstalt für die Wissenschaft des Judentums in Berlin.
 He fled Nazi Germany in 1938, and taught at the Jewish Institute of Religion in New York, the Jewish Theological Seminary and Hebrew Union College.

 He is the author of Jewish Liturgy: A Comprehensive History.
 Originally published in German in 1913, this book was updated in a number of subsequent Hebrew editions.
 The latest Hebrew edition was translated into English by Raymond P. Scheindlin, and published by the Jewish Publication Society in 1993.

-This work covers the entire range of Jewish liturgical development, beginning with the early cornerstones of the siddur; through the evolution of the medieval piyyut tradition; to modern prayerbook reform in Germany and the United States.
-It is the most thorough academic study of the Jewish liturgy ever written.
+This work covers the historical development of Jewish liturgy, from its foundational texts and the evolution of the medieval piyyut tradition to modern prayerbook reforms in Germany and the United States.
+Academic commentators frequently describe the work as a comprehensive study of Jewish liturgical history.